 Text of the story: Participants performance: There was once a cloud of a lot of gas and a little less dust.
 All are mixed in a cloud.
 There are more participants representing gas.
 In the cloud, all participants hold hands randomly, forming as a network.
-Then the gas began They begin to separate.
-Participants to gather in the representing gas accumulate in the center of the cloud center and those representing dust and around it the hold hands around the centre. dust.
+Then the gas begins to gather in the center of the cloud and around it, the dust.
+They begin to separate.
+Participants representing gas accumulate in the center and those representing dust hold hands around the centre.